sujatamadke/exp-Position-Analysis-of-a-4-Bar-RRPR-Grashofian-Inverted-Slider-Crank-IITKGP/experiment/aim.md

 ### Aim of the experiment

-To study the Position Analysis of a 4 Bar RRPR Grashofian Inverted Slider Crank
+To Study the Position Analysis of a 4 Bar RRPR Grashofian Inverted Slider Crank